codeAdventureNow/codeAdventureNow/README.md

 - 🔭 I’m currently working on **applying my expertise in audio, music and education to front end web apps.**

-- 🌱 I’m currently learning **Javascript, React, Redux, and how to be a father.
+- 🌱 I’m currently learning **Javascript, React, TypeScript, Redux, and how to be a father.
 New dad jokes OTW!**

 - 👯 I’m looking to collaborate on **teams as a front-end web developer.**